Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 Friends and Family: Some business owners turn to their personal networks for initial funding, often in the form of loans or equity investments.

-Government Of Canada Small Business Loans: The Canadian government provides loan guarantees to small businesses with revenues under 10 Million dollars , making it easier for them to secure bank loans which are guaranteed to banks by the government.
-Start up financing is often achieved via the government small business loan
+Government of Canada Small Business Loans: The Canadian government provides loan guarantees to small businesses with revenues under $10 million, making it easier for them to secure bank loans which are guaranteed to banks by the government.
+Startup financing is often achieved via the government small business loan.

 Private Equity: Private equity firms invest in mature businesses, and private equity financing means taking a controlling interest via preferred or common stock with the intent of improving efficiency before selling for a profit.
 A very strong growth history is required for most private equity transactions.